“Beyond Rectangles: Shaped Edges in Weaving”

 Class Description:

-Class Description and Objectives: Unlock the world of creative possibilities in weaving by breaking away from the standard rectangle!
-In this immersive 2 day workshop, participants will delve into the art of weaving shaped edges.
+Unlock the world of creative possibilities in weaving by breaking away from the standard rectangle!
+In this immersive 2-day workshop, participants will delve into the art of weaving shaped edges.
 Learn to create geometric and organic shapes that can stand alone or are connected by raw unwoven yarn, creating dynamic movement.
-From beginners to advanced weavers, everyone is invited to explore techniques that transcend traditional rectangular boundary’s of weaving.
+From beginners to advanced weavers, everyone is invited to explore techniques that transcend traditional rectangular boundaries of weaving.
 Discover how to create shaped edges that not only stay secure but also add a charismatic flair to your woven masterpieces.

 Skill Level: